Reebok Zig Pulse Review Facts

 If you’re the average everyday runner

-, the Zig Pulse is best on these terrains.
+, the asphalt of the road, or the pavement of sidewalks, the Zig Pulse is best on these terrains.
 While this shoe may be able to handle light trails, they don’t offer much in the way of protection, so don’t expect this shoe to perform like a trail running shoe

 when it’s mostly meant for standard running surfaces.